 Rain may have cut back on the quantity of performances in recent years, but not the quality.
 His fun, high-energy shows have landed Rhythm & Rain as a house band at the legendary Tropical Isle Bourbon in New Orleans every weekend (Friday, Saturday, Sunday, Monday) from 5-9 PM and continues to be a mainstay at area festivals and events.

 Guitar, Pedal Steel, Vocals

-Frank Fairbanks performs with Rhythm & Rain at Tropical Isle Bourbon on Sunday and Monday nights.
+Frank Fairbanks performs with Rhythm & Rain at Tropical Isle Bourbon on Sunday nights.
 For over 30 years, Frank has performed as a solo artist, duo and in bands of many genres from rock, jazz, blues, soul, zydeco, country and Cajun.
 He has played with the likes of Irma Thomas, Al Johnson, Bonnie Bramlett, The Spinners, The Coasters, Marvellettes and The Platters.